Hiring and Labor Markets

 Gig-Economy Freelancing and other Technology Mediated Platforms

-Dr. Ming D. Leung study careers, hiring, and labor markets, and in particular, issues pertaining to diversity and discrimination in the workforce.
-His empirical emphasis is in innovative, contemporary platform markets (such as virtual freelancing, mobile gig-economy work, and crowdfunding) which provide granular data requiring sophisticated analytical tools.
+Dr. Ming D. Leung studies careers, hiring, and labor markets, and in particular, issues pertaining to diversity and discrimination in the workforce.
+His work explores how career transitions between jobs and within a firm affect ones likelihood of being hired and promoted.
+Another emphasis of his work is in innovative, contemporary platform markets, such as virtual freelancing, mobile gig-economy work and crowdfunding.

-Dr. Leung's publications have appeared or have been conditionally accepted in the top management and sociology journals, including: Administrative Science Quarterly, Organization Science, Management Science, American Journal of Sociology, and American Sociological Review.
+Dr. Leung's publications have appeared in top management and sociology journals, including Organization Science, Management Science, American Journal of Sociology and American Sociological Review.
 His work has also been featured on NPR Science Friday and the Financial Times.

 Leung, Ming D. and Sharon Koppman 2018.
 “Taking a Pass: How Proportional Prejudice and the Decision Not to Hire Reproduce Gender Segregation.”
 American Journal of Sociology, vol. 124, no. 3, pp.762-813.